Artwork

 You can also find further links to people and topics mentioned in the podcast via the transcript.

-This podcast would not be possible without the support of School of Historical and Philosophical Studies at the University of Melbourne.
+This podcast would not be possible without the support of School of Historical and Philosophical Studies at the University of Melbourne and the Hansen Little Public Humanities Grant scheme.

 continue reading